SWENGG4Y2023/CPADTeam10/README.md

 ## 1. Introduction

-Transportation companies often face challenges in managing Bilty, Hire Challen, and Invoices.
+Transportation companies often face challenges in managing Bilty, Hire challenges, and Invoices.
 This application aims to automate these tasks and enhance operational efficiency.

 ## 2. System Functionalities